philipk19238/sonus.ai/README.md

 #### Text Based Sentiment Analysis
 * We implemented a naive bayes classification algorithm that was trained on text data from customer reviews.
 The model achieved an 86% accuracy rate in classifying whether or not the customer dialogue was positive or negative

+#### Imaged Based Sentiment Analysis
+* We converted emotionally charged audio data into an image and trained a CNN algorithm on top of it.
+It provided us with a 90% accuracy rate in classifying the correct emotion of the aduio